Academic Common Market (ACM)

 Tuition and Fees

 Get an estimate of what your graduate degree will cost you with our tuition estimator →

 For current in- and out-of-state fees, check out the tuition fee schedule →

 Your residency classification has an impact on your tuition and fees.

 Regional tuition credit applies to students who are residents of Catoosa, Dade, Fannin, Murray, Walker and Whitfield counties in Georgia and Jackson County in Alabama Regional Tuition Differential Form →

 Work Rule Program

 In the event you are not eligible to be reclassified to in-state, the Work Rule Program (section 4, paragraph 3) may be an option for you.
-The Work Rule Program is designed for part-time students who are employed full-time in Tennessee to have the out-of-state tuition waived for up to a maximum of six (8) credit hours per semester.
+The Work Rule Program is designed for part-time students who are employed full-time in Tennessee to have the out-of-state tuition waived for up to a maximum of eight (8) credit hours per semester.
 After you've been admitted, just submit a letter from your employer on company letter head stating that you are a full-time employee.